marc-lewis/zorkbox/README.md

 ## Issues
-Zork saves and restores into the directory from where frotz is called executed.
+Zork saves and restores into the directory from where frotz is executed.
 The app will start in the local_saves dir which is mounted as a volume so that saves can be pulled out of the container for portability.